kylestetz/lissajous/Tutorial.md

 If you have comments or suggestions about this tutorial, please open [issues](https://github.com/kylestetz/lissajous/issues)!

+The [API Documentation](https://github.com/kylestetz/lissajous/blob/master/API.md) serves as a great companion to this tutorial.

 _If you are a veteran of Javascript, note that the term *generator* does not refer to ES6 generator functions.
 Same concept, different implementation._

 [**Rhythm with Oscillators**](https://github.com/kylestetz/lissajous/blob/master/Tutorial.md#rhythm-with-oscillators)